G8GYW/g8gyw.github.io/readme.md

 the on position and the screen should display an accurate battery voltage.
-With a suitable 50 ohm load on RFout, apply varying power levels to RFin and observe the readings on the display which should be within 5% of the true values.
+With a suitable 50 ohm load on RFout, apply varying power levels to RFin and observe the readings on the display which should be within 5% of the true values between 1 and 10 Watts.
 If the error is significantly higher, it can be corrected by making small adjustments to the calibration factors in the code.

 Check the VSWR readings using different loads and power levels.
-Again, the accuracy should be better than 5%.
+Again, the accuracy should be better than 5% between 1 and 10 Watts.

-The range of input levels for accurate readings is 0.5 to 10 Watts.
 The absolute maximum input level before component damage occurs is about 25 Watts.

 <h3>PARTS LIST</h3>